-- the rights to receive cash flows from the asset have expired; or - the Bank has transferred its rights to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'pass-through' arrangement; and either: - a. the Bank has transferred substantially all the risks and rewards of the asset, or - b. the Bank has neither transferred nor retained the risks and rewards of the asset but has transferred control over the asset.
+- the rights to receive cash flows from the asset have expires; - the Bank retains the right to receive cash flows from the asset, but has assumed an obligation to pay them in full without material delay to a third party under a 'pass-through 'arrangement; - the Bank has transferred its rights to receive cash flows from the asset and either: - a. the Bank has transferred substantially all the risks and rewards of the asset or - b. the Bank has neither transferred nor retained the risks and rewards of the asset but has transferred control over the asset.